In this explainer, we will learn how to describe the components of the human genome and outline why scientists want to study the human genome.

 - All chromosomes are the same size and contain the same number of genes.

-- Somatic (body) cells contain half the number of chromosomes that a gamete (sex cell) contains.
+- A somatic (body) cell contains half the number of chromosomes that a gamete (sex cell) contains.

 - A single chromosome can carry hundreds to thousands of genes.